Susan Wyche, PhD

 During usability testing, users mentioned that the icons on the map were difficult to see.
 This problem was fixed in the next prototype by removing the satellite imagery.

-I presented my revised prototype to five users for feedback.
 User feedback from the usability testing did not warrant additional changes, so this design was used for evaluation testing.

-During evaluation testing, I discovered that there was a problem with the salience of 'get directions' on the map.
-This feature remained unnoticed even after viewing the map multiple times.
-Based on user feedback, the size of the ‘get directions’ text was increased on the map and coupled with a navigation icon used elsewhere in the app.
+The size of the ‘get directions’ text was increased on the map and coupled with a navigation icon used elsewhere in the app.

 This formal evaluation of the app was a combination of (1) users completing think-aloud scenarios with the high-fidelity prototype and (2) post-test questions.
 The data collected from the evaluation was used to guide design decisions to improve the ease of use and user satisfaction with the app.
 All evaluation testing was conducted in controlled settings.